agocorona/tryhplay/README.md

     > docker run -it -p 80:80 agocorona/tryhplay

+it run the last version of tryhplay.

+if you have boot2docker do:

+    > boot2docker ip

+and put the resulting IP as the URL in the web browser, it will execute the examples and you can create new programs.

 Installation
 ------------
 see the Dockerfile and execute the steps manually in your computer